The TotalAI True Legend of Nihilator

 It is difficult to remember the greatness of Nihilator.

-The idea of producing theater at an elite university somewhere in the Chicago metropolitan area had been brewing for some time when the founding members found themselves in New Jersey.
-It was at a mutual friend’s mom’s house for a school break gathering.
+The idea of producing theater at an elite university somewhere in the greater Chicago metropolitan area was brewing for some time when the founding members found themselves in New Jersey.
+It gathering at a mutual friend’s mom’s house Christmas Break..

-They watched the VHS tape in fascination as the realization slowly dawned on them this was a tribute tape for a horse.
+The friends watched the VHS tape in fascination as the realization slowly dawned on them this was a tribute tape for a horse.
 A truly magnificent horse whose career was apparently already over.
 The phrase “it is difficult to remember…” repeated itself throughout the tribute although this magnificent creature’s career had only just ended.
-It was a labor of love for sure.
+It was a labor of love.

-The script was surreal, literate, clever, very entertaining, and a LOT of words.
-The eventual production was what you would expect from the type of people who would embrace joining an ensemble known as Nihilator, most with no theatrical experience.
+The script was surreal, literate, clever, funny, entertaining, and a LOT of words.
+The eventual production was brilliant.
+Technically it was what you might expect from the type of people who would embrace joining an ensemble known as Nihilator with limited theatrical experience.

-Surprisingly, or maybe not, in its short run, the crowds were large and enthusiastic.
-It tapped into something far more interesting for a general audience than an average student production of an average Ibsen play.
+Surprisingly, or not, in its short run, the crowds were large and enthusiastic.
+Nihilator had tapped into something far more interesting for a general audience than an average student production of an average Ibsen play.

 It was all great except for one thing.
 The Gravy.